 <testName> is the short name that you gave your test in the specification and

 <studentID> is the ID-number of the student.
 Here is a sample paper (very obviously not real data, nor real annotations)

-We show the standard automagically-build-by-Plom webpage in action in the frame below.
+An example of this site is shown in the frame below.
 To try it out, use the following student number / return code pairs (also try entering an incorrect ID/Code pair and see the result):